 A fairly obvious one I think, but parts of the lake get unexpectedly shallow pretty quickly, meaning rocks can sneak up on you out of nowhere.
 Hitting a rock at speed might not be enough to tip you, but it’s certainly enough to startle you or damage the paddles.

 If you’re kayaking on Lake Taupo during winter, you’re going to need layers.
 While you’re paddling I can guarantee you’ll be too hot, it’s like a full on work out if you’re not used to the motions, but once you stop it can get a bit chilly.

 Wearing gloves can prevent blisters.
 Trust me.
 You’ll probably get them in odd places after a few hours of paddling!

 I can’t stress enough how important snacks are for this kind of activity.
 Two hours paddling a kayak, even in gentle waters, is enough to work up an appetite.
 We took OSM protein bars but I really wish we’d packed more!
 Also, take water!

 Pack your phone!

 So what do you think?
-Will kayaking Lake Taupo to see the Maoro Carvings be added to your adventure bucket list?
+Will kayaking to the Lake Taupo Maori Carvings be added to your adventure bucket list?
 Have you done something similar to this before?
 We’d love to hear about it.
 Let us know in the comments or join us over on facebook or twitter!